 - Determine volume of space (boiler room).
-Rooms communicating directly with the space in which the appliances are installed, through openings not furnished with doors, are considered a part of the space. - Volume(ft3) = Length(ft) x Width(ft) x Height(ft) - 2.
-Determine total input of all appliances in the space. - Add inputs of all appliances in the space and round the result to the nearest 1000 BTU per hour. - 3.
+Rooms communicating directly with the space in which the appliances are installed, through openings not furnished with doors, are considered a part of the space.
+Volume(ft.3) = Length(ft.) x Width(ft.) x Height(ft.) - 2.
+Determine total input of all appliances in the space. - Add inputs of all appliances in the space and round the result to the nearest 1,000 BTU per hour. - 3.
 Determine type of space.
 Divide Volume by total input of all appliances in space.
-If the result is greater than or equal to 50 ft3/1000 BTU per hour, then it is considered an unconfined space.
-If the result is less than 50 ft3/1000 BTU per hour then the space is considered a confined space. - 4.
+If the result is greater than or equal to 50 ft.3/1000 BTU per hour, then it is considered an unconfined space.
+If the result is less than 50 ft.3/1,000 BTU per hour then the space is considered a confined space. - 4.
 For boiler located in an unconfined space of a conventionally constructed building, the fresh air infiltration through cracks around windows and doors normally provides adequate air for combustion and ventilation. - 5.
 For boiler located in a confined space or an unconfined space in a building of unusually tight construction, provide outdoor air. - a.
-Outdoor air may be provided with the use of two permanent openings which communicate directly or by duct with the outdoors or spaces (crawl or attic) freely communicating with the outdoors.
-Locate one opening within 12 inches of top of space.
-Locate remaining opening within 12 inches of bottom of space.
-Minimum dimension of air opening is 3 inches.
-Size each opening per following:
+Outdoor air for combustion may be provided with an optional U.S. Boiler Company V8HTM Fresh Air Accessory Kit (ONLY AVAILABLE ON BECKETT BURNERS WITH PLASTIC COVER APPLICATION, P/N 102119-01).
+Refer to Fresh Air Accessory Kit Instructions for installation and air intake piping details.